 But today was exceptional, and we had many excellent sightings we’ll share in tomorrow’s post.
 This time, we didn’t stop at the Mugg & Bean in Lower Sabie for breakfast since I had to eat something before I took the required six Prednisone tablets before 9:00 am for my outrageous case of pepper tick bites.

 |Her cub was suckling.|

-Luckily, the tablets are working and the situation is resolving nicely.
+Luckily, the tablets are working, and the situation is resolving nicely.
 However, I’m plagued with the awful side effect of insomnia.
 The first night I took one of the Ambien prescribed by Doc Theo to help me sleep at night during the 12 day-course of medication.

 But after reading about the dangers of this mind-altering drug, I decided I would not take another.
-Instead, I’ve had fitful night’s sleep without using any sleep aids of any type as I’m drifting in and out every hour or so.
+Instead, I’ve had a fitful night’s sleep without using any sleep aids of any type as I’m drifting in and out every hour or so.
 Overall, though, I’ve had five to six hours of intermittent sleep and feel fine.